-Condition 4 of consents 6002-1 and 6003-1 requires SENZL to submit a report in May each year regarding emissions and flaring, while condition 11 of consent 6003-1 requires SENZL to keep a log of all flaring incidents.
+Condition 4 of consents 6002-1 and 6003-1 requires SENZL to submit a report in August each year regarding emissions and flaring, while condition 11 of consent 6003-1 requires SENZL to keep a log of all flaring incidents.
 Emission data for the Pohokura Production Station were provided to the Council by SENZL on a monthly basis, expressed as total gas flared and total fuel gas over a one day period.
-These datasets are graphically presented in Figure 2 below.
+A summary of these datasets is graphically presented in Figure 2 below.